Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 footer: true
 sharing: true
 subtitle: C++ By Example
 description: C++ By Example.
 Part 1 Unique Pointer.
-It seems that it is a write of passage to implement your own version of a smart pointer.
-This article examines some of the common mistakes made by developers developing their own smart pointers.
+It seems it is a write of passage to implement your own version of a smart pointer.
+This article examines some common mistakes developers make when developing their own smart pointers.
 image: /images/post/post-2.png
 imageInfo:
     original:           https://unsplash.com/photos/uyfohHiTxho